oleg-nenashev/oleg-nenashev/consulting/README.md

     // Work certificate for the mission at [WireMock Inc.](https://www.wiremock.io/) as a Software Developer Advocate Consultant, from April 2023 to January 2024

-## How Can I Help?

-With 15+ years of experience in developer tools and automation projects, and wearing many hats like CNCF Ambassador, Jenkins maintainer or Testcontainers Champion, now I focus on community building, automation and developer productivity, across multiple areas and technology stacks.

-In my consulting work, I want to prioritize projects of social importance, like green tech, sustainability, efficient developer tools, or companies that #StandWithUkraine.
-Pro-bono consulting for nonprofits and foundations is possible, too.
+## My Availability

+I am open to new consulting projects.

+* Available for full-time and part-time projects starting in Autumn 2025
+* I am ready to take on new fractional and advisory roles

+## Consulting Areas

 My consulting areas include but not limited to:

 ### Community Building

+I've been active in open source communities since 2012, including many community leadership roles.
+If you are interested to build and grow your open source community or open ecosystem, let me know!

 - Building and growing open source communities and ecosystems
 - Organizing and hosting meetups, webinars and hackathons
 - Technical documentation at scale, docs engines and customization for them, especially AsciiDocs, MkDocs, Hugo or Jekyll
-- Community analytics, including GrimoireLab, LFX Insights or Common Room
+- Setting up Community Analytics and sales/field insights, including GrimoireLab, LFX Insights or Common Room
-- DevOps and InnerSource transformation
+- Community Program Management, and technical partnerships
-- Starting Open Source Programs and OSPOs
+- Starting new Open Source projects, programs and OSPOs

+### Developer Relations

+Apart from community building, I can help with many other areas of Developer Relations, including fractional Developer Advocate positions.

+- Developer Advocacy for your products and open source projects
+- Building a DevRel strategy for your product and the team
+- Organizing workshops and conference talks at key industry events
+- Content creation (see my [technical publications](../speaking/publications.md) or [my talks](../speaking/talks.md))

 ### Developer Productivity